JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Anugita_2.md

 [^1074]: 235:4 I. e. the Brahman, says Nîlaka<i>nth</i>a.

 [^1075]: 236:1 One reading omits ‘fame,’ as to which cf. Taittirîya-upanishad, p.
-129; _Kh_ândogya, pp. 122-227.
-As to long life, cf. _Kh_ândogya, p.
+129; <i>Kh</i>ândogya, pp. 122-227.
+As to long life, cf. <i>Kh</i>ândogya, p.
 272; exhausted, i.e. by enjoyment of fruit in another world.

 [^1076]: 236:2 Cf. <i>S</i>ârîraka Bhâshya, p.
 753 seq., where we have a slightly different view.